restqa/faker-plugin/README.md

 Are you not fed up of using John Doe in your test automation? 😆

 Or What will be the behavior of your product on the production while using real data?

-Thjs a good question right?
-And The best way to answer to it is to start thinking of having test scenario that are using different data each time.
+It's a good question right?
+The best way to answer is to start thinking of having test scenario that are using different data each time.

-This should help you on doint more exploration testing...
-And this exactly how this plugin want to help you.
+This should help you on doing more exploration testing...
+It's exactly how this plugin want to help you.

 Once installed this plugin will extend the RestQA capability in order to generate fake data on your scenario.